-Is your Kitchenaid dishwasher so rusty it’s starting to look like an antique?
+Is your KitchenAid dishwasher so rusty it’s starting to look like an antique?

-You might be thinking there’s a problem with the dishwasher but in fact, rust stains are usually a result from water supply or plumbing issues.
-Still, you should not leave rust in your dishwasher, as it can cause problems with your dishwasher later on whether it be transferring rust to your dishes, or even breaking parts inside your dishwasher.
+Dishwasher goes through rigorous water splashes 2 or 3 times a day and for years.
+Which tend to wear out metallic or chrome coating of dishwasher body.
+One might be think there’s a problem with the dishwasher but in fact, rust stains are usually a result from water supply or plumbing issues.
+Still, you should not leave rust in your dishwasher, as it can cause problems with your dishwasher later on. whether it be rust to your dishes, or even breaking parts inside your dishwasher.
 To avoid this, it is important to remove the rust right away.

 If you do end up needing a dishwasher repair on your Kitchenaid dishwasher, do not hesitate to give Repair Care a call!
 We service Ottawa and surrounding areas!
 Call today for a free quote!

 How to Remove Rust Stains